dp19420/Project-1Apr/README.md

 **Navigation Bar**

 - Featured on all pages, with links to Home, Media and Links pages.
-- Becomes a dropdown menu on smaler screen widths.
+- Becomes a dropdown menu on smaller screen widths.

 **Video**